Psychodynamic psychotherapy: Approaches

-The first type of resistance is conscious resistance, where the client is deliberate about not communicating the information needed because of distrust in the system, therapist, shame, or rejection of the interpreter.
+The first type of resistance is conscious resistance, in which the patient deliberately refrains from communicating the information needed due to distrust in the system, the therapist, shame, or rejection of the interpreter.

-The second, repression resistance, or ego resistance, is used by the client to keep unacceptable thoughts, feelings, actions, and/or impulses in the unconscious.
+The second, repression resistance, or ego resistance, is used by the patient to keep unacceptable thoughts, feelings, actions, and/or impulses in the unconscious.
 This could be done by the patient blocking thoughts and communications during free associations and not remembering events.

 The third, id resistance, is unlike the other two because it arises from the unconscious and is driven by id impulses.
 It resists change or treatment to further repeat the trauma in different situations, known as repetition compulsion.
 Additionally, there may be transference of views, feelings, and/or wishes of the patient onto the analyst, often the therapist, that were initially directed towards other impactful individuals in the patient's life.
-This is frequently people in early childhood, such as parents, siblings, or other important people.
-Addressing these projected views is hoped to help the patient reexperience, address, and analyze the effects and resolve the current distress it could be causing.
-As in some psychoanalytic approaches, the therapeutic relationship is seen as a key means to understanding and working through the relational difficulties which the client has suffered in life.
+This is often the case in early childhood, such as parents, siblings, or other important people.
+Addressing these projected views is hoped to help the patient reexperience, address, and analyze the effects and resolve the current distress they may be causing.
+As in some psychoanalytic approaches, the therapeutic relationship is seen as a key means to understanding and working through the relational difficulties which the patient has suffered in life.